jcbebjarano/PetStoreAPI/README.md

 - The pet store API code is A backend - REST API tests using Apache HttpClient in a MAVEN project based on TestNG an open-source automated testing framework for JAVA.

 Includes and demonstrates:
+- Service: store (Access to Petstore orders)
   - Validate the POST web service status codes to place an order for a pet.
   - Verify find purchase order by ID web service including status codes, header and body response data.
   - Validate Delete purchase order by ID web service including status codes, header and body response data.
   - Verify Returns pet inventories by status web service status codes and body response data.

 # Run and build the project via bash/terminal: